About switching gas & electricity suppliers

 What is the Warm Home Discount Scheme?

-The Warm Home Discount (WHD) scheme came into operation on 1 April 2011 and requires domestic energy suppliers to support arrangements to fuel poor customers over a number of years.
-It was initially supposed to run until March 2015 but now looks like it will be extended until March 2016.
+The Warm Home Discount (WHD) scheme came into operation on 1st April 2011 and requires some domestic energy suppliers to provide direct and indirect support to fuel poor customers over a number of years.
+The scheme was originally intended to run until 31st March 2021 but Ofgem - the energy regulator, announced in December 2020 that the scheme was to be extended until 2026.

-- your supplier was part of the scheme
+- your energy supplier was part of the scheme

 - you were getting the Guarantee Credit element of Pension Credit

-In addition to those customers referred to above, some suppliers can also offer the discount to other groups of vulnerable people.
-For example, those on a low incomes.
-Each supplier has their own rules about who else (known as the 'broader group') can get this help.
+In addition to those customers referred to above, some energy suppliers also offer the discount to other groups of vulnerable customers.
+For example, those on low incomes and / or those receiving certain means tested benefits.
+This group of customers is referred to as the "broader group".
+Each supplier has their own rules about who else can get this help.

 - British Gas